- The Washington Times - Friday, November 14, 2025

 Mr. Xi said during a study session of the CCP’s Central Committee Politburo in September that religious groups in China must “adapt to socialist society.”

-Since 2012, the officially secular CCP put forward new requirements that religious groups must be “Chinese in orientation,” he stated.
+Since 2012, the officially secular CCP has put forward requirements that religious groups must be “Chinese in orientation,” he said.

 Hudson Institute analysts Bill Drexel and Grace Jin Drexel said the crackdown on unofficial Christians in China reflects CCP fears of religion weakening its near-total power.